 (6)[.]
-There shall be appended to the petition a copy of any opinions delivered relating to the order sought to be reviewed, as well as all opinions of government units, trial courts, or [lower]intermediate appellate courts in the case, and, if reference thereto is necessary to ascertain the grounds of the order, opinions in companion cases.
+There shall be appended to the petition a copy of any opinions delivered relating to the order sought to be reviewed, as well as all opinions of government units or lower courts in the case, and, if reference thereto is necessary to ascertain the grounds of the order, opinions in companion cases.
 If an application for reargument was filed in the Superior Court or Commonwealth Court, there also shall be appended to the petition a copy of any order granting or denying the application for reargument.
 If whatever is required by this paragraph to be appended to the petition is voluminous, it may, if more convenient, be separately presented.